 Minn.
 Stat.
-Section MISCELLANEOUS PROVISIONS Yes No Workpape Reference Part I. Towns § 13D.01 A. Minnesota Open Meeting Law (Applies to the Town Board and to any committee, subcommittee, board, department, or commission of the Town Board.)
-1. Were all meetings of the Town Board and of any committee, subcommittee, board, department, or commission of the Town Board open to the public?
-2. If a meeting was closed, did the Town Board state on the record the specific grounds permitting the meeting to be closed and describe the subject to be discussed? §§ 13D.05, subd.
+MISCELLANEOUS PROVISIONS Workpaper Section Yes No Reference

+Part II.
+Provisions Applicable to Political Subdivisions Genera lly § 13D.01 A. Minnesota Open Meeting Law (Applies to the county board or other public body and to any committee, subcommittee, board, department, or commission of the public body.)
+1. Were all meetings of the county board or other public body and of any committee, subcommittee, board, department, or commission of the county board or other public body open to the public?
+2. If a meeting was closed, did the county board state on the record the specific grounds permitting the meeting to be closed and describe the subject to be discussed? §§ 13D.05, subd.
 1(d), 13D.03 3.
-Were all closed meetings, except those closed as permitted by the attorney-client privilege, electronically recorded at the expense of the public body? §§ 345.38- .43 B. Unclaimed Property. .43 If the Town's records show unclaimed or uncashed checks or other intangible property held for more than three years (or one year for unpaid compensation); was the property reported and paid or delivered to the state Commissioner of Commerce pursuant to Minn.
-Stat. §§ 345.41, .43? § 465.03 C. Acceptance of Gifts Was every acceptance of a grant or devise of real or personal property on terms prescribed by the donor made by resolution of the governing board adopted by a two-thirds majority of its members and expressing such terms in full? § 169.022 D. Traffic Violation Administrative Penalties/Safety Classes If the political subdivision has established administrative penalties, has the political subdivision refrained from establishing administrative penalties for traffic regulation, including speeding, DWI, missing plates or tabs, not wearing seatbelts, and other similar state traffic offences or Was a resolution passed under Minn.
+Were all closed meetings, except those closed as permitted by the attorney-client privilege, electronically recorded at the expense of the public body? §§ 345.38- .43 B. Unclaimed Property (Applies to any court, public corporation, public authority or public officer of this state, or a political subdivision.)
+If the county's records show unclaimed or uncashed checks or other intangible property held for more than three years (or one year for unpaid compensation); was the property reported and paid or delivered to the state Commissioner of Commerce pursuant to Minn.
+Stat. §§ 345.41, .43? § 465.03 C. Acceptance of Gifts (Applies to any city, county, school district or town.)
+1. Was every acceptance of a grant or devise of real or personal property on terms prescribed by the donor made by resolution of the county board adopted by a two-thirds majority of its members and expressing such terms in full? § 375.19 2.
+If not in the case of a county only, did the county board accept real or personal property from a person whose care, support, treatment, or maintenance, in whole or part, is or may be chargeable to or furnished or provided by the county? § 169.022 D. Traffic Violation Administrative Penalties/Safety Classes (Applies to all political subdivisions.)
+1. If the political subdivision has established administrative penalties, has the political subdivision refrained from establishing administrative penalties for traffic regulation, including speeding, DWI, missing plates or tabs, not wearing seatbelts, and other similar state traffic offences or Was a resolution passed under Minn.
 Stat. § 169.999 (Administrative Citations for certain traffic Offences), and were the provisions of that section followed?
-2. Has the political subdivision not established a safety class option in lieu of issuance or court filing of a state uniform traffic ticket? § 471.665, subd.
-3 E. Mileage Reimbursement/Automobile allowance If the entity has established an automobile allowance for any officer or employee, is the allowance in lieu of all other mileage reimbursement to that officer or employee? § 43A.17, subd.
-9 F. Compensation Limit Did the salary and the value of all other forms of compensation of each town employee not exceed 110 percent of the salary of the governor increased by the increase, if any, in the Consumer Price Index as described in Minn.
-Stat. § 43A.17, subd.
-9 (b)?
-[This amount was \$160,639 for 2013, \$162,245 for 2014, and \$165,003 for 2015.]; or
+2. Has the political subdivision not established a safety class option in lieu of issuance or court filing of a state uniform traffic ticket?